QuEraComputing/Bloqade.jl/docs/src/contrib.md

 ### Run Unit Tests

-If you're developing unit tests or would like to verify that changes made to any of Bloqade's code have not broken existing functionality, you can run unit tests for a specific sub-package like so:
+If you are developing unit tests or would like to verify that changes made to any of Bloqade's code have not broken existing functionality, you can run unit tests for a specific sub-package like so:
 ```sh
 .ci/run test path_to_sub_package
 ```